Existence of matching priors on compact spaces: Introduction

 Much of the work on existence and computation of matching priors is summarized in the survey by \citet{datta2005probability}.
 For the purposes of this article, we are most interested in distinguishing between three main lines of research on matching priors.
 The first concerns the construction of explicit matching priors in specific statistical models for specific families of credible regions---especially posterior quantiles, highest posterior density regions, and their posterior predictive counterparts.
 This explicit work generally focuses on problems that have a great deal of symmetry.
 For certain families of credible regions, under strong enough conditions, there is a unique matching prior that is moreover independent of the level \citep{Severini}.
 The second and largest line of research is concerned with priors that are \emph{asymptotically} matching at some rate $c > 0$.
 These are priors for which the associated credible region at level $1-\alpha$ is also a confidence set at level $1-\alpha + O(n^{-c})$, where $n$ is the number of i.i.d data points and one attempts to show that $c$ is as large as possible; $c = {1}/{2}$ is often immediate by, e.g., the central limit theorem.
 This subject was initiated by \citet{welch1963formulae}, and \citet{datta2012probability} summarize modern work on the subject.

 The third line of research concerns the existence of exact matching priors for general families of credible regions.
-Negative results abound.
-For example, \citet[][Ex.~1 and Thm.~1]{datta2000bayesian} gives a concrete example where matching priors for certain families of credible regions do not exist. \citet{sweeting2008predictive} gives necessary conditions for the existence of an exact matching prior on $\Reals^{d}$.
+Negative results abound: \citet[][Ex.~1 and Thm.~1]{datta2000bayesian} gives a concrete example where matching priors for certain families of credible regions do not exist and \citet{sweeting2008predictive} gives necessary conditions for the existence of an exact matching prior on $\Reals^{d}$.
 Conversely, recent work by \citet{muller2016coverage} shows that matching priors \emph{do} exist for finite parameter spaces under very weak conditions.
 The present paper is most closely related to this third line of research, and in particular the approach of \citeauthor{muller2016coverage}.
-The main contribution of the present paper is to partially fill the gap between the results of \citeauthor{datta2000bayesian}\ and \citeauthor{muller2016coverage}, showing that large classes of matching priors exist for \emph{compact} parameter spaces under moderate regularity conditions.
+Its main contribution is to partially fill the gap between the results of \citeauthor{datta2000bayesian}\ and \citeauthor{muller2016coverage}, showing that large classes of matching priors exist for \emph{compact} parameter spaces.

-In order to establish our main result, we use tools in mathematical logic and nonstandard analysis \citep{AR65}.
+We use tools in mathematical logic and nonstandard analysis \citep{AR65} to establish our main result.
 These tools have been used recently to establish general complete class theorems connecting Bayesian and frequentist statistics \citep{DR2017}.
 The nonstandard analytic approach provides techniques for extending results on finite discrete spaces to continuous ones, and it seems likely that there are many more potential applications within statistics.

 We mention one quirk of terminology that can be misleading.
 Although the term ``matching prior" emphasizes the role of the prior and the literature emphasizes the role of the statistical model, questions of existence, uniqueness, and (efficient) computability of matching priors are in general answered with respect to \emph{both} a fixed statistical model \emph{and} a fixed family of credible regions.
 More carefully, a family of credible regions is in fact a map from the collection of prior measures and points in the sample space to the collection of credible regions.
 Whether matching priors exist depends on both the model \emph{and} the family of credible regions under consideration.